dvoits/z3test/README.md

 An *experiment* is a set of performance tests for a single target executable, same command line parameters and run for multiple benchmarks located in the predefined directory.

-Regular experiments allow to track how changes in the source codes affect the target executable performance.
+Regular experiments allow to track how changes in the source codes affect the target executable performance on same set of benchmarks.

 # Azure-based performance tests